fbelderink/flutter_pytorch_mobile/example/README.md

-# torch_mobile_example
+# pytorch_mobile_example

-Demonstrates how to use the torch_mobile plugin.
+Demonstrates how to use the pytorch_mobile plugin.

 ## Getting Started